ResetXPDR/MSFS2020_AutoFPS/README.md

 ## Usage / Configuration

 - General
   - Starting manually: anytime, but preferably before MSFS or in the Main Menu.
-The utility will stop itself when MSFS closes.
+The app will stop itself when MSFS closes.
-  - Closing the Window does not close the utility, use the Context Menu of the SysTray Icon.
+  - Closing the Window does not close the app, use the Context Menu of the SysTray Icon.
   - Clicking on the SysTray Icon opens the Window (again).
   - If you wish to have the app window always open to the SysTray, close the app and manually change the openWindow key state in the config file to false.
   - Runnning as Admin NOT usually required (BUT: It is required to be run under the same User/Elevation as MSFS).